Higher priority jobs

 Last updated

-This example demonstrates how a Startup script uses an SQL Databox to check for previous jobs raised within the past 5 minutes by the same user, on the same property and writes the details into a script Databox.
+The following example demonstrates how a Startup script uses a SQL Databox to check for previous jobs raised within the past 5 minutes by the same user, on the same property and writes the details into a script Databox.

 Later, a Custom Script checks the details of any previous job found.